 - You like the slow, conforming feel of traditional memory foam

-- You want to be sure you’re buying the highest density memory foam your money can get
+- You want to be sure you’re buying the highest density memory foam your money can get, and foam that is of extremely high quality

 - You like the idea of memory foam but you don’t like the idea of a mattress in a box